symbio-n0mad/clipboardReplace/README.md

   - Standard file paths: `.\SEARCH.txt` and `.\REPLACE.txt` (used if existent)
   - Standard folder paths: `.\SEARCH\*.txt` and `.\REPLACE\*.txt` (used if existent, incompatible with `-grep` mode)
   - Corresponding existence is validated and reported

+- Repeated application of search & replace in an **endless loop** `-endless`
+    - Optinal timeout for every loop `-loopDelay`
+    - Useful for fullscreen applications

 - Display all available flags with `-h` or `-usage`